Why is this medication prescribed?

 - you should know that rilpivirine may cause changes in your thoughts, behavior, or mental health.
 Call your doctor immediately if you develop any of the following symptoms while you are taking rilpivirine: new or worsening depression; feeling sad, hopeless, anxious, or restless; or thinking about killing yourself or planning or trying to do so.
 Be sure your family knows which symptoms may be serious so that they can call your doctor if you are unable to seek treatment on your own.

-- you should know that while you are taking medications to treat HIV infection, your immune system may get stronger and begin to fight other infections that were already in your body.
-This may cause you to develop symptoms of those infections.
+- you should know that while you are taking medications to treat HIV infection, your immune system may get stronger and begin to fight other infections that were already in your body or cause other conditions to occur.
+This may cause you to develop symptoms of those infections or conditions.
 If you have new or worsening symptoms after starting treatment with rilpivirine, be sure to tell your doctor.

 What special dietary instructions should I follow?